Enterprise AI RFP Blueprint for Australian Organisations

 An RFP issued without this foundation produces proposals that the organisation cannot evaluate rigorously.
 Vendors fill the clarity gap with their own assumptions, and the organisation ends up selecting based on vendor narrative rather than operational fit.

-An AI RFP Does Not Remove Uncertainty, But It Can Help Structure it.
+An AI RFP Does Not Remove Uncertainty, But It Can Help Structure It

 Enterprise AI platforms are not deterministic software.
 They behave probabilistically, evolve continuously, and create governance obligations that emerge over time rather than at deployment.
 A well-structured RFP does not pretend otherwise.